alexandra-yarosh/QA-test-task/README.md

 mvn test -P TagsTest - to run test only for Tags suite
 ```

-To edit or extend test use any developer IDE you prefer
+To edit or extend test suits use any developer IDE you prefer.